8 Scouting Movies

 Scout Camp The Movie

-I would not rate this movie as a blockbuster but for what it is a small budget Scout film it is actually quit good.
-There are a few minor problems like the lack of 2 deep leadership, but lets face this is a movie about the story not the details.
-Also remember most of the kids that play Scouts in this movie are actual real Scouts found from Councils near where the film was recorded.
+I would not rate this movie as a blockbuster but for what it is a small budget Scout film is actually quite good.
+There are a few minor problems like the lack of 2 deep leadership, but let's face this is a movie about the story, not the details.
+Also, remember most of the kids that play Scouts in this movie are actual real Scouts found from Councils near where the film was recorded.

 Summary from scoutcampthemovie.com

-The Fire Dragon patrol, with their ever-supportive scoutmaster (Kirby Heyborne, Saints and Solders) is headed to Camp Rakhouta for what might be the best week of their lives.
+The Fire Dragon patrol, with their ever-supportive scoutmaster (Kirby Heyborne, Saints and Soldiers) is headed to Camp Rakhouta for what might be the best week of their lives.
 But when

 the legendary “Spirit Stick” of the prestigious camp goes missing, the entire tradition of the camp is threatened.
 Now the Fire Dragons, led by York Hayes (Shawn Carter, High School Musical 1, 2, 3) must do whatever it takes to find the stick, return, and restore the legacy of the camp.
 Writer/Director Garrett Batty delivers a respectful, funny, and true classic, in this timeless and nostalgic family film.

 759 Scouts of Harlem